KolRah/KolRah/README.md

 - 👯 I’m looking to collaborate on various business projects
 - 🤔 I’m looking for help with -> "nothing yet but I'll keep you informed"
 - 💬 Ask me about anything
-- 📫 How to reach me: raphael@developpeur.codes
+- 📫 How to reach me: web.energy.paris@gmail.com
-- 😄 Pronouns: ...
 <!--
 - ⚡ Fun fact:
 -->